Exponentially more concise quantum recognition of non-RMM regular languages: State complexity of 1QFAC

-State complexity of classical finite automata has been an intriguing field with important practical applications \cite{RS97,Yu98}.
-In this section, we show certain advantages of 1QFAC over DFA and other 1QFA models.
-Although 1QFAC accept only regular languages as DFA, 1QFAC can accept some languages with essentially less number of states than DFA and these languages can {\em not } be accepted by any MO-1QFA and MM-1QFA as well as multi-letter 1QFA.
-In this section, our purpose is to prove these claims.
+Although 1QFAC accept only regular languages as DFA, 1QFAC can accept some languages with essentially less number of states than DFA and these languages cannot be accepted by any MO-1QFA or MM-1QFA or multi-letter 1QFA.
+In this section, our purpose is to prove these claims, and we also obtain that the lower bound in Theorem \ref{bound} is tight.

 First, we establish a technical result concerning the acceptability by 1QFAC of languages resulting from set operations on languages accepted by MO-1QFA and by DFA.

 \begin{Lm} Let $\Sigma$ be a finite alphabet.
 Suppose that the language $L_{1}$ over $\Sigma$ is accepted by a minimal DFA with $n_{1}$ states and the language $L_{2}$ over $\Sigma$ is accepted by an MO-1QFA with $n_{2}$ quantum basis states with bounded error $\epsilon$.
 Then the intersection $L_{1}\cap L_{2}$, union $L_{1}\cup L_{2}$, differences $L_{1}\setminus L_{2}$ and $L_{2}\setminus L_{1}$ can be accepted by some 1QFAC with $n_{1}$ classical states and $n_{2}$ quantum basis states with bounded error $\epsilon$. \end{Lm}